-Requirements of the HSOC Major
+Requirements of the HSOC Major (14 cu)

 I. Core Courses (4 cu)

-Quantitative Requirement (1 cu): SOCI/HSOC 100 or SOCI/HSOC 111
+- Quantitative Requirement (1 cu): SOCI/HSOC 100 or SOCI/HSOC 111

-Historical: HSOC 002 or HSOC 112 or HSOC 150
+- Core Discipline - Historical: HSOC/STSC 002 or HSOC 112 or HSOC 150

 - Core Discipline - Social Science: ANTH/HSOC 238 or SOCI 175/HSOC 275

 II.
-Department Courses (3 cu)
+HSOC Department Electives (3 cu)

 III.
 Concentration (6 cu)

-Bioethics and Health
+- Bioethics and Health

-Disease and Society
+- Disease and Culture

-Health Care, Markets and Finance
+- Health Care, Markets and Finance

 IV.
 Capstone Research Seminar (1 cu)

-- Core Courses: There is no exception to the rule that in order to declare the HSOC major, a student must have taken or be currently enrolled in HSOC 10 or HSOC 145.
+- HSOC 10 or HSOC 145: There is no exception to the rule that in order to declare the HSOC major, a student must have taken or be currently enrolled in HSOC 10 or HSOC 145.

 - Non-College courses: Students may have up to three non-College courses in their concentrations.

-- Study Abroad courses count if approved through XCat.
-Up to two courses may count but only in the concentration (not to substitute for core courses or department electives).
-EXCEPTIONS: From the IHP program, up to three courses may be counted in the major
+- Study Abroad: Up to two courses may count if approved through XCat but only for the concentration.
+EXCEPTIONS: up to three courses from IHP may be counted in the major

 - AP courses do not count toward the HSOC major